d12frosted/elpa-mirror/gnu/denote-readme.txt

   source of truth in this case, to avoid potential breakage with typos and the like.

+  This command constructs the file name in accordance with the user option `denote-file-name-components-order' ([Change the order of file name components]).

 [Rename a single file] See section 4.1

 [Front matter] See section 6

 [The `denote-rename-no-confirm' option] See section 4.1.1

+[Change the order of file name components] See section 5.1

 4.3 Rename multiple files interactively